talalhafizmuhammad/Python-External-Modules/Numpy Module/README.md

 ```bash
 pip install numpy
 ```
+---
-## 📃 Available as JUPYTER NOTEBOOK as well as in PDF FORMAT!
-HAPPY NUMPY.
+### 📃 Available as JUPYTER NOTEBOOK as well as in PDF FORMAT!
+---